Enlightenment philosophy

+Enlightenment philosophers had disrupted the old certainties, which resulted in social and political upheaval.
+The Enlightenment inspired a revolutionary generation, leading to the American Revolution and French Revolution.

 Scientific Revolution

 Advances in scientific method

-Detail from the frontispiece of Diderot and D’Alembert's Encyclopédie.
+Detail from the frontispiece of Diderot and D'Alembert's Encyclopédie.
 Truth radiates light; on the right, Reason and Philosophy try to capture it.
 1772 engraving by Benoît-Louis Prévost, from a drawing by Charles Nicolas Cochin.

 The Enlightenment was in large part an extension of the discoveries of Nicolas Copernicus in the 16th century, which were not well known during his lifetime, and more so of the theories of Galileo Galilei (1564–1642).
 Inquiries to establish certain axioms and mathematical proofs continued as Cartesianism throughout the 17th century.

 Gottfried Wilhelm von Leibniz (1646–1716) and Isaac Newton (1642–1727) had independently and almost simultaneously developed the calculus, and René Descartes (1596–1650) the idea of monads.
 British philosophers such as Thomas Hobbes and David Hume adopted an approach, later called empiricism, which preferred the use of the senses and experience over that of pure reason.

 Baruch Spinoza took Descartes' side, most of all in his Ethics.
 But he demurred from Descartes in Tractatus de Intellectus Emendatione ("On the Improvement of the Understanding"), where he argued that the process of perception is not one of pure reason, but also the senses and intuition.
 Spinoza's thought was based on a model of the universe where God and Nature are one and the same.

 This became an anchor in the Age of Enlightenment, held across the ages from Newton's time to that of Thomas Jefferson's (1743–1826).
 A notable change was the emergence of a naturalist philosophy, spreading across Europe, embodied by Newton.
-The scientific method - exploring experimental evidence and constructing consistent theories and axiom systems from observed phenomena - was undeniably useful.
-The predictive ability of its resulting theories set the tone for his masterwork Philosophiae Naturalis Principia Mathematica (1687).
+The scientific method – exploring experimental evidence and constructing consistent theories and axiom systems from observed phenomena – was undeniably useful.

+The predictive success of Newton’s theories culminated in his masterwork Philosophiae Naturalis Principia Mathematica (1687).
 As an example of scientific progress in the Age of Reason and the Enlightenment, Newton's example remains unsurpassed, in taking observed facts and constructing a theory which explains them a priori, for example taking the motions of the planets observed by Johannes Kepler to confirm his law of universal gravitation.
 Naturalism saw the unification of pure empiricism as practiced by the likes of Francis Bacon with the axiomatic, "pure reason" approach of Descartes.